Tinkoff/angular-open-source-starter/README.md

 4. Add your email at [INSERT YOUR EMAIL HERE] in `CODE_OF_CONDUCT.md`

+5. Update `LICENSE` file according to your preferences

-5. Updated root `package.json` metadata to represent your project
+6. Updated root `package.json` metadata to represent your project

-6. Code your library and create demo for it
+7. Code your library and create demo for it

 ## Cool features